BioJava: Web service access module

 As per the current trends in bioinformatics, web based tools are gaining popularity.
 The web service module allows bioinformatics services to be accessed using REST protocols.
 Currently, two services are implemented: NCBI Blast through the Blast URLAPI (previously known as QBlast) and the HMMER web service.

 Comparisons with other alternatives

 The need for customized software in the field of bioinformatics has been addressed by several groups and individuals.
-Similar to BioJava, open-source software projects such as BioPerl, BioPython, and BioRuby all provide tool-kits with multiple functionality that make it easier to create customized pipelines or analysis.
+Collectively referred to as Bio* tool-kits together with BioJava, open-source software projects such as BioPerl, BioPython, and BioRuby all provide tool-kits with multiple functionality that make it easier to create customized pipelines or analysis.